OmaJuliet/private-company-valuation-funding-analysis/READme.md

 - **Latest Round Share Class**
 - **Private Company Sector**

-The scraping script extracts this data and the scraping script code is located in the **[cweb scraping code](web scraping code.py)** file.
+The scraping script extracts this data and the scraping script code is located in the **[web scraping code](web-scraping-code.py)** file.

 The scraped data is saved in the **[cleaned private companies csv](cleaned_private_companies.csv)** file.